maryash/maryash.github.io/135/syllabus_135.md

 You may use 1001C (in CSCI 136) or 1001B to do your work for this course.
 The standard Linux/Unix/MacOS C++ compiler is g++.
 If you wish to use a home computer, there are several free Linux OSs which you can install for dual-booting with Windows, including http://www.ubuntu.com .
 If you want a Linux-style environment for windows that doesn’t require installing Linux, http://cygwin.com is an alternative.

 GRADING
-The composition od the course grade is as follows:
+The composition of the course grade is as follows:

 5% mid-lecture quizzes

 6% homeworks

 5% programming project one

 8% projects two and three
 **Note**: many test and exam questions will be directly based on homeworks and projects.

 17% each of the two midterm tets
 **Note**: if you do better on the second midterm test than on the first one, the second midterm's grade will count for both.
 34% final exam